isomerpages/csc-knowledge/_ethos-issue-26/Creating the Future of Healthcare: A Conversation with Prof Tan Chorh Chuan.md

 <p class="break1">"Activating community participation will be important for sustained cultural and behavioural change."</p>
 </div>

-<p>One example of such tools comes from a study we recently completed with the Institute of Mental Health (IMH) involving patients with schizophrenia.<sup>2</sup> There is no objective marker of when someone on treatment for the condition is going to get worse, and it is difficult to ascertain how patients are doing at any given point in time.
+<p>One example of such tools comes from a study we recently completed with the Institute of Mental Health (IMH) involving patients with schizophrenia.<sup><a href="#notestop">2</a></sup> There is no objective marker of when someone on treatment for the condition is going to get worse, and it is difficult to ascertain how patients are doing at any given point in time.
 MOHT worked with IMH to develop a platform to collect digital data, with the patients’ consent, through wearables and smartphones.
 This data was then analysed using AI.
 Based on these digital signals, we were able to tell the care team which patients were more likely to relapse.
 This is now being adopted as a mainstream service in IMH, for psychosis and for mood disorders.</p>

 <div class="break">